petit-miner/Blueberry-PI/README.md

 Blueberry PI

-Another fruit single board computer (SBC), based on the Allwinner V3s system on a chip (SOC).
-The Allwinner V3s comes in an easy to solder 128pin TQFP package.
+I have designed this PCB, because the sheer power of this SoC, at very low power consumption, combined with its display capabilities, it offers options that makers have never seen before.

-The Blueberry PI features:
+The Blueberry PI:<br>

-- 100 mbps Ethernet
+• SoC Allwinner V3s:<br>
+	- ARM Cortex-A7 @ 1.2GHz<br>
+	- 64 Megabyte of RAM<br>
+•	Ethernet Jack<br>
+•	Wifi and Bluetooth (RTL8723BS)  <br>
-- 1 USB Host Port / 1 mini USB port
+•	1 USB Host Port / 1 micro USB port <br>
-- MIPI CSI interface (unfortunately no support in the linux kernel yet)
+•	MIPI CSI interface, pin compatible with the Raspberry Pi camera<br>
-- Pinheader for an OV2640 and an OV7670
+•	pinheader for an OV2640 and an OV7670 parallel camera<br>
-- Wifi and bluetooth
-- RGB interface for connecting displays
+•	parallel RGB interface, compatible with 40pin parallel RGB displays<br>
-- Audio jack
+•	Audio jack (3,5mm)<br>
-- an onboard microphone
+•	onboard microphone<br>
-- four buttons for play, pause, next and previous
+•	four costumizeable buttons and one reset buttons <br>
-- a Raspberry PI compatible header
+•	a 26pin Raspberry PI compatible header<br>
-- SPI Flash
+•	SPI Flash <br>
-- SD card slot
+•	SD card slot<br>

-The Blueberry PI can boot from an SD card or SPI Flash.
+The Blueberry PI can boot from an SD card or SPI Flash. <br>
-Since the V3s doesn't have a standard video output, I'm planning on creating a video addon board which provides VGA or HDMI.
-In combination with the ADV7611 it is possible to capture HDMI.

 If you have any questions email me at marcel[dot]thuermer(at)smail[dot]emt[dot]h[minus]brs[dot]de